LimaRAF/plantR/README.md

 The plantR project is hosted on [GitHub](https://github.com/LimaRAF/plantR/).
 Please, report any bugs and suggestions of improvements for the package [here](https://github.com/LimaRAF/plantR/issues).

-The package gazetteer and the list of plant taxonomists are constantly being improved.
-If you want to contribute with regional gazetteers or with missing names of plant taxonomists, please e-mail to <raflima@usp.br>.
+The package gazetteer and the list of taxonomists are constantly being improved.
+If you want to contribute with regional gazetteers or with missing names of taxonomists, please e-mail to <raflima@usp.br>.

 ## Authors and contributors